Stranding $\mathfrak{sl}_n$ webs: Preliminaries

 \section{Preliminaries}

-We start by setting up notation and background for the three fundamental objects in this paper: Fontaine web spaces, CKM web spaces, and spaces of $\uq$-invariants.
-Much of the notation for Fontaine and CKM web spaces is similar, so we present these in parallel.
-After describing these two variations of web spaces, we set notation and definitions as needed to sketch $\uq$ representation theory.
-Finally, we give the map from CKM web space to representation theory.

-We note that the literature on webs is deep and wide with connections to many areas of math.
-This can make it difficult to form a single cohesive story about their development.
-Recent lecture notes of Tubbenhauer are a good resource for bringing together several perspectives clearly and explicitly \cite{Tubbenhauer}.
+We begin by fixing notation and background for untagged web spaces and spaces of $\uq$-invariants, which will serve as the target of our construction.

-We start with structure and notation that is shared between Fontaine and CKM webs.
-For $n\in\mathbb{N}$ with $n\geq 2$, an $\mathfrak{sl}_n$ web is always a directed, edge-weighted plane graph with boundary.
-(Recall that a \emph{plane} graph is a planar graph that has been drawn with a particular planar embedding.)
-Boundary vertices of a web are univalent and lie along a single horizontal axis, with the web graph embedded in the plane below the boundary axis.
-Edge weights come from the set $\{1,\ldots, n-1\}$ and satisfy constraints at interior vertices, though the precise constraints vary between the web models.
-Webs are always considered modulo planar isotopy relative to the boundary.
+Fix $n\ge 2$.
+An $\mathfrak{sl}_n$ web is a directed, edge-weighted plane graph with boundary.
+Boundary vertices are univalent and lie on a single horizontal axis, and the graph is embedded in the half-plane below this axis.
+Edge weights lie in $\{1,\ldots,n-1\}$.
+Webs are considered up to planar isotopy relative to the boundary.